EpsilonSolutions/netscaler-command-reference/docs/lsn/lsn-static/lsn-static.md

 <b>transportprotocol</b>
 Protocol for the LSN mapping entry.
-Possible values: TCP, UDP, ICMP
+Possible values: TCP, UDP, ICMP, ALL

 <b>subscrIP</b>
-IPv4 address of an LSN subscriber for the LSN mapping entry.
+IPv4(NAT44 & DS-Lite)/IPv6(NAT64) address of an LSN subscriber for the LSN static mapping entry.

 <b>subscrPort</b>
-Port of the LSN subscriber for the LSN mapping entry.
-Maximum value: 65535
+Port of the LSN subscriber for the LSN mapping entry. * represents all ports being used.
+Used in case of static wildcard Maximum value: 65535

+<b>network6</b>
+B4 address in DS-Lite setup

 <b>td</b>
 ID of the traffic domain to which the subscriber belongs.